 It’s really important to understand why afterdrop happens and know how to prevent it or reduce its impact.
 Here are my tips to warm up safely and enjoyably after a cold swim.

 Because of the dangers of afterdrop, I never, ever have a hot shower after a swim once the temperature in the pond has dropped below around 12 degrees.
 I do often have a really quick cold shower after a swim as it’s probably good to not go about your day smelling ‘pondy’ (even though I secretly quite like that smell).
-I keep a little bottle of our body wash in my swimming bag for this purpose so I don’t have to remember to take it with me.
 You might think having a cold shower would be unpleasant but actually after being in the pond it feels warm.

 After a cold rinse I put my feet in a bowl of warm water to help them come back to life whilst I dress. it’s a wonderfully pleasant sensation, like climbing into a freshly made, warm bed and it’s one of my favourite parts of the whole experience.